Vessel sinks rose in popularity in the early 2000s and have maintained a steady stream of interest over the past 10 years.

 Bamboo is one of the fastest-growing plants in the world and is one of the most eco-friendly materials you can use.
 It replenishes itself much like grass, which is much faster than any other type of tree.

 Petrified wood sinks offer the most unique and exotic look.
 No petrified wood vessel sink will look like another.
 They are truly one-of-a-kind.

 Maintaining a Wood Vessel Sink

 Taking care of your wood vessel sink is simple.
 Don’t use harsh chemicals and don’t dispose of acidic chemicals using your wooden sink.
-Do not clean your wooden sink with vinegar, even though this is a fairly common ‘natural’ cleaner.
 The acidity of vinegar may be bad for your wood finish.
 It’s always best to consult the manufacturer to see what they recommend for cleaning their sink.

 As with any material coated with enamel, do not use abrasive (scouring) material to clean your sink.
 The same is true for copper, bronze, or porcelain.